History of Myanmar: 1990–2006

 The military placed Aung San Suu Kyi under house arrest again in September 2000 until May 2002, when her travel restrictions outside of Rangoon were also lifted.
 Reconciliation talks were held with the government, but these came to a stalemate and Suu Kyi was once again taken into custody in May 2003 after an ambush on her motorcade reportedly by a pro-military mob.
 The government also carried out another large-scale crackdown on the NLD, arresting many of its leaders and closing down most of its offices.
 The situation in Burma remains tense to this day.

-In August 2003, Kyin Nyunt announced a seven-step "roadmap to democracy", which the government claims it is in the process of implementing.
-There is no timetable associated with the government's plan, or any conditionality or independent mechanism for verifying that it is moving forward.
-For these reasons, most Western governments and Burma's neighbours have been sceptical and critical of the roadmap.
+In August 2003, Kyin Nyunt announced a seven-step "roadmap to democracy".
+There was no timetable or any or independent mechanism for verifying that it is moving forward.
+Most Western governments and Burma's neighbours have been sceptical of the roadmap.

 On 17 February 2005, the government reconvened the National Convention, for the first time since 1993, in an attempt to rewrite the Constitution.
 However, major pro-democracy organisations and parties, including the National League for Democracy, were barred from participating, the military allowing only selected smaller parties.
 It was adjourned once again in January 2006.

 In November 2005, the military junta started moving the government away from Yangon to an unnamed location near Kyatpyay just outside Pyinmana, to a newly designated capital city.
 This public action follows a long term unofficial policy of moving critical military and government infrastructure away from Yangon to avoid a repetition of the events of 1988.
 On Armed Forces Day (27 March 2006), the capital was officially named Naypyidaw Myodaw (lit.
 Royal City of the Seat of Kings).

-In 2005, the capital city was relocated from Yangon to Naypyidaw.

 In November 2006, the International Labour Organization (ILO) announced it will be seeking – at the International Court of Justice – "to prosecute members of the ruling Myanmar junta for crimes against humanity" over the continuous forced labour of its citizens by the military.
 According to the ILO, an estimated 800,000 people are subject to forced labour in Myanmar.